Douglas0207/PLT-2025/README.md

 * 🟡 1 Medium LeetCode Problem
 * 🔴 1 Hard LeetCode Problem

-All problems are organized in **day-wise folders (Day 1 to Day 7)**.
+All problems are organized in **day-wise folders**, with clear Java solutions and explanations.
-Each folder contains:

-* ✅ Java solutions with well-commented code
-* 🧠 `README.md` file explaining the approach and algorithms used

 ---